HoboRiceone/MyOrangeDriveFrontEnd/README.md

 # My OrangeDrive FrontEnd
-this is the frontend part of a netdisk project,you can see the example by: http://34.204.85.79:8080/
+this is the frontend part of a netdisk project, you can see the example by: http://34.204.85.79:8080/

 ## Project setup
 ```